MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 ## Deferred Updates

-This feature allows deferral of available updates for many days (refer to as "Deferral Days").
+This feature allows the deferral of available updates for many days (refer to as "Deferral Days").

-## Global Deferral Days setting
+### Global Deferral Days setting

-Deferral Days can be set globally with following preferences setting:
+Deferral Days can be set globally with the following preferences setting:

 | Category | Details |
 | -------- | ------- |